 If you are healthy as you approach the end of pregnancy, some aspects of your labor and delivery might proceed as usual.
 But be prepared to be flexible.

-If you are scheduled for labor induction or a C-section, you and your support person might be screened for COVID-19 symptoms 24 to 48 hours before your arrival at the hospital.
+If you are scheduled for labor induction or a C-section, you and your support person might be screened for COVID-19 symptoms before your arrival at the hospital.
 You might be screened again before entering the labor and delivery unit.
-If you have symptoms or the virus that causes COVID-19, your induction or C-section might be rescheduled.
+If you have symptoms of the virus that causes COVID-19, your induction or C-section might be rescheduled.

 To protect the health of you and your baby, some facilities might limit the number of people you can have in the room during labor and delivery.
 Visits after delivery might be affected too.
-Also, during your hospitalization you and your support person might be screened for symptoms every day.
+Also, during your stay in the hospital, you and your support person might be screened for symptoms every day.
 Talk to your health care provider about any restrictions that might apply.

-If you have COVID-19 or are waiting for test results due to symptoms, it's recommended during hospitalization after childbirth that you wear a cloth face mask and have clean hands when caring for your newborn.
-Keeping your newborn's crib by your bed while you are in the hospital is OK, but it's also recommended that you maintain a reasonable distance from your baby when possible.
+If you have COVID-19 or are waiting for test results due to symptoms during your stay in the hospital after childbirth, wear a well-fitting face mask and have clean hands when caring for your newborn.
+Stay a reasonable distance from your baby when possible.
 When these steps are taken, the risk of a newborn becoming infected with the COVID-19 virus is low.

 However, if you are severely ill with COVID-19, you might need to be temporarily separated from your newborn.